leveris133t/API-docs/onboarding/onboarding.md

 This will return the next onboarding step or notify the consumer application that the process is complete.

 On occasion, `/processes/{idProcess}/!executeCurrentStep` will not need to be called.
 This happens as the execution has been performed by the server.
 This depends on the specific step type.
+For more information see the `stepType` attribute in the [Onboarding - public API](mw-gen-user-activation-ib/user-activation-public-ib/latest/).

 ![How to use the service](onboarding-how-to-use-the-service.png)